BTS Part 2 — How Seven Boys Moved the World: The Rise

 In 2015, BTS released The Most Beautiful Moment in Life, Pt.
 1 — the start of what fans call the HYYH era (화양연화, The Most Beautiful Moment in Life).

 The music shifted.
 It became more cinematic, more emotional, more layered.
-Songs like “I Need U” and “Run” explored depression, youth, and the fear that the best days of your life might already be behind you.
-Short films accompanied the albums, creating a connected visual universe that fans could analyze and debate endlessly.
+Songs like “I Need U” and “Run” explored unstable relationships, emotional pain, and the vulnerability of youth.
+The HYYH music videos and prologue clips introduced a connected visual narrative — one that expanded further with the individual short films released ahead of Wings, giving fans a growing world to analyze and debate.

 📍 Milestone: First Music Show Win (2015)